 - Off-leash dogs appear to be an emerging concern.
 The forest is not a dog off leash area.
 However, at present, dogs are only allowed off leash as long as they are "under control" and put on leash near other users.
-A fenced, leash-free dog area has been provided in the Bendor and Graves tract.
-No complaints about dogs were recorded in the 1976 or 1993 surveys, but the 2017 online survey included more than 100 comments in favour of leashing dogs at all times. - User interactions are inevitable.
+A fenced, leashfree dog area has been provided in the Bendor and Graves tract.
+No complaints about dogs were recorded in the 1976 or 1993 surveys, but the 2017 online survey included more than 100 comments in favour of leashing dogs at all times.
+To address this rising concern, in February 2022 the rule was changed to require dogs to be onleash at all times except in otherwise designated area(s).
+This has been in place since April 2020, and has served to not only ensure compliance with public health measures during COVID 19 but also serves to address visitor safety and positive visitor experience for users. - User interactions are inevitable.
 These sometimes lead to concerns, for example when a swift but quiet bike startles horseback riders or hikers.
 Members of the Regional Forest Advisory Team note, however, that most users understand and follow Forest etiquette. - Use does not vary widely across the seasons.

 Although the fall season is slightly more popular and winter slightly less so, use across all seasons is fairly consistent.